by Mrs Sutton, Created - September 2022

 In all cases of absence, you should contact the main school office on 01142494036 as soon as possible.

-V is for Vision & Values.
+V is for Vision.

-Our school vision is;
+Our school attendance vision is;

 W is for Weather.